 BA (Tor), MA (Dal), MTS (AST), PhD (Durham)

 Dr Thomas Curran is Associate Professor of Humanities at the University of King’s College.
-At King’s he serves as Chair of Faculty, Clerk of Convocation, and Associate Director (Students) of the Foundation Year Programme (FYP).
-As a member of Faculty in Holy Orders, Dr Curran is the Priest Assistant in King’s Chapel.
+At King’s, he serves as Chair of Faculty and Clerk of Convocation.

-His chief research interest has always been early 19th-century German philosophy, with a particular emphasis on Hegel’s lectures on the philosophy of religion at the University of Berlin.
-More recently, his emphasis has shifted to questions of intertextuality, as these find pre-eminent expression in the epic poetry of Statius, Dante, and T.S.
-Eliot, where Vergil’s Aeneid serves both as paradigm and archetype.
+His chief research interest has always been early 19th-Century German philosophy, with a particular emphasis on Hegel’s lectures on the philosophy of religion at the University of Berlin.
+More recently, his emphasis has shifted to questions of “intertextuality” in Dante’s Divine Comedy — that is, how Dante uses (and transforms) his great precursors (Aristotle, Vergil, St Thomas Aquinas) both to shape his epic poem and to give it a distinctive structure.

 - Doctrine and Speculation in Schleiermacher’s Glaubenslehre.
 Berlin & New York: Walter de Gruyter, 1994. pp. 390.